reactabular/reactabular/docs/examples/sort-and-search.md

   },
   required: ['id', 'name', 'company', 'age']
 };
-const data = generateData(20, schema);
+const rows = generateRows(20, schema);

 class SortAndSearchTable extends React.Component {
   constructor(props) {
     super(props);

     const sortable = sort.sort({
-      // Point the transform to your data.
+      // Point the transform to your rows.
 React state can work for this purpose
       // but you can use a state manager as well.
       getSortingColumns: () => this.state.sortingColumns || {},